anvilistas/anvil-extras/docs/guides/modules/utils.rst

     .. method:: log(level, msg)

         The level is a valid logging level.
-If the level is greater than or equal to the logger's level the msg will be logged according to the loggers format.
+If the level is greater than or equal to the logger's level the msg will be logged according to the logger's format.

     .. method:: debug(msg)